n1kuvss/free-premium-pc-optimizer-and-cleaner/README.md

-go to versions and download the zip folder to install the optimizer
+go to releases and download the zip folder to install the optimizer